ZIYUT/metana-bootcamp/module-1 deliverables/README.md

 - Users can buy and sell tokens freely, but they lose Ether over time due to the refund rate being lower than the purchase rate.
 - The maximum supply remains capped at 1,000,000 tokens under all conditions.

----

-Feel free to clone this repository, explore the code, and suggest improvements!
-Contributions are welcome.